luvvlyjude/Jingle-Log-Matcher/README.md

 ### With Jingle
-This plugin can be used by other Jingle plugins by adding `implementation com.github.luvvlyjude:Jingle-Log-Matcher:main-SNAPSHOT` to your build.gradle dependencies and using the public methods in manager:LogManager.
-That plugin then depends on Jingle-Log-Matcher being loaded by Jingle.
+This plugin can be used by other Jingle plugins by adding `implementation com.github.luvvlyjude:Jingle-Log-Matcher:main-SNAPSHOT` to your build.gradle dependencies and including it that dependency in your plugins jar build.
+You should then run `LogMatcherPlugin::initialize` near the start of your plugin's initialization followed by using the public methods in `manager.LogManager` to add patterns and callbacks.
+If you want to depend on the plugin separately you can provide a Lua library in your plugin and make a script to link the functionality between the 2 plugins.
+You may consider using the [gradle shadow plugin](https://gradleup.com/shadow/) to package this plugin with yours.

 This plugin can be used by Jingle Lua scripts by calling the functions generated in the logmatcher Lua docs file.